econnet/econ/econ-1.0.rst

 The `LE`_ is per product.
-A new version of the product has the same `LE`_, even if the project is forked into more repos (see `dx`_), but possibly a changed econ lattice.
+A new version of the product has the same `LE`_, even if the project is forked into more repos (see `ds`_).

+A new version of the product possibly has a changed econ lattice.

 `LE`_ ownership is summarized over all versions.